tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

 ![Gaussian 3D](Gauss 3D.png)

-#### Neuromodulation
+#### Neuromodulation theory

 Third basis of emotional thinking model is neuroscience.
-Objective brain work is described as neuromodulation process in Fellous
-[The_Neuromodulatory_Basis_of_Emotion] and Arbib[Emotions_from_brain_to_robot] with base of four neuromodulatory systems:
+Objective brain work is described as neuromodulation process in Fellous(1999) and Arbib & Fellous (2004) with base of four neuromodulatory systems:

 1. Dopamine
 1. Serotonin